Terms and conditions - Scholarships

 - Your Award is sponsored by a partner organisation.
 Any awards of this type offered may vary depending on the agreement reached with the co-sponsor

-- The FCO reserves the right to reduce a Chevening award or withdraw a Scholarship in instances where Scholars are beneficiaries of other significant awards, bursaries, prizes or earned income.
+- The FCDO reserves the right to reduce a Chevening award or withdraw a Scholarship in instances where Scholars are beneficiaries of other significant awards, bursaries, prizes or earned income.

 2. Funding additional to a Chevening Scholarship